 - Offensive body language (eye rolling, sneering, etc.)

 Whatever form it takes, contempt can be lethal to a relationship.
-In the famous words of Dr. Gottman, “contempt is sulfuric acid for love.”
-It is the most poisonous of all relationship killers – destroying psychological, emotional, and physical health.
-Anderson Cooper of CNN reacts to Dr. Gottman’s findings on contempt in this short clip:
+Dr. Gottman says, “contempt is sulfuric acid for love.”
+It is the most poisonous of all relationship killers, destroying psychological, emotional, and physical health.

 Contempt is poisonous because it conveys disgust.
 It can only be destructive.
 It is virtually impossible for a couple to resolve a problem while one partner is getting the message that the other finds them disgusting.

 Contempt is fueled by long-simmering negative thoughts, and it attacks from a position of relative superiority.
-As we know, it inevitably leads to more conflict – never to reconciliation.
+It inevitably leads to more conflict and never to reconciliation.
 Let’s look at a couple of examples:

 Jan comes home from a long day with children in tow to find her husband, Pete, on the couch.
 She asks him for help in making dinner.
 When Pete tells her he is tired, Jan snaps:

 “You’re ‘tired’?!
 Cry me a river… I’ve been with the kids all day, running around like mad to keep this house going and all you do when you come home from work is flop down on that sofa like a child and play those idiotic video games.
 I don’t have time to deal with another kid!
 Just to be more pathetic…”

 Or imagine another couple.
 After Flynn tells Luke he’d rather Luke not go out with his friends that night, Luke lashes out:

 “You don’t want me to go out with my friends tonight?
 Surprise!
 When have you ever been okay with me going anywhere?
 Would you like to tie me to something in this living room to ensure that I never leave you?”